 Rhoe was fascinated with books.
 Any book.
 He’d read anything just for the knowledge inside, no matter how trivial.
 He particularly loved books on the history of the world.
 Books on Lythinall were rare, but he’d read every one of them, including the Ancient Rule of the Elves.
-He wasn’t supposed to read those, but he had found them in the basement of the church dedicated to the Goddess Syll.
-He had read every book in the church library, and had stumbled onto a loose board in the wall that had stored volumes of books on the subject.
-So he read one at a time, sneaking them out to his tree and slipping them back at dusk.
-When no one was looking of course.
+He wasn’t supposed to read those, but he had found them in the basement of the church dedicated to the goddess Syll.
+He had read every book in the church library and had stumbled on a loose board in the wall that had stored volumes of books on the subject.
+So he read one at a time, sneaking them out to his tree and slipping them back at dusk, when no one was looking of course.

-The elves of ancient times had enslaved humankind, keeping them as slaves.
-Workers, playthings, even traded amongst the royal houses in bets sometimes, and all because they could.
-The magic of the elves kept the humans from fighting back.
-Eventually, some of the humans learned a crude form of magic, and fought back.
+The elves of ancient times had enslaved humankind.
+They were made to be workers, playthings, even traded amongst the royal houses in bets sometimes, and all because they could.
+The elves’ magic kept the humans from fighting back.
+Eventually, some of the humans learned a crude form of magic, and retaliated.
 Every child in Lythinall knew the story, told mostly at bedtime or when parents wished to remind their children of how far they had come in the world.
-But seeing the words, written and preserved for all time in something treasured by the church made it seem more real to him.
-Gone were the fantasies that the humans had just decided one day to rise up and be free like so many children thought; No. These books told the gruesome history of the oppression, and breaking of the human spirit.
+But seeing the words written and preserved for all time in something treasured by the church made it seem more real to him.
+Gone were the fantasies that the humans had decided one day to rise up and be free like so many children thought.
+No, these books told the gruesome history of the oppression and the breaking of the human spirit.
 If only he could find books on how they finally did break free.
 But nothing remained of the times that humans and elves made war on each other.
-That dark time is lost to human history.
+That dark time was lost to human history.
 Of course, one could always ask the elves, but you would have to live long enough to get the answer.